brunofalmeida/PocketGuide-Android/README.md

 ## Beacons and Tracking

-The `ApplicationBeaconManager` class manages and tracks beacons over time.
+See the `beacons` package; the `ApplicationBeaconManager` class manages and tracks beacons over time.

-Each beacon broadcasts a Bluetooth signal at 950ms intervals according the iBeacon standard (https://developer.apple.com/ibeacon/, http://developer.estimote.com/ibeacon/).
+Each beacon broadcasts Bluetooth signals at 950ms intervals according the iBeacon standard (https://developer.apple.com/ibeacon/, http://developer.estimote.com/ibeacon/).
 The application receives these signals and decides what to do based on the IDs and signal strength received.

 Estimote: http://estimote.com